Updated: September 10th, 2014

 Commercial as well as personal projects, you can use the flower font shapes to create new items that can be in turn sold for commercial use (CU4CU).
 You can use them to create items such as logos, books, illustrations, adverts, carpets, textiles, ceramics, skateboards, videos, packaging, items for sale on Zazzle, cafepress, mugs, posters, pens, fashions and more.
 All are by graphicxtras.com / Andrew Buckle.

-They were created in Illustrator and then were copied into fontlab (a really amazing application and one I recommend you check out) and saved as TTF and a set of vector design eps files.
+They were created in Adobe AI and then were copied into fontlab (a really amazing application and one I recommend you check out) and saved as TTF and a set of vector graphic EPS.